-ArcelorMittal must undertake due diligence on its business partners (whether they are agents, consultants, suppliers, other intermediaries, consortium or joint venture partners, contractors or major sub-contractors, distributors, etc.) with a view to assessing the corruption risk before engaging in business with them.
+ArcelorMittal must undertake due diligence on its business partners (whether they are agents, consultants, lobbyists, suppliers, other intermediaries, consortium or joint venture partners, contractors or major sub-contractors, distributors, etc.) with a view to assessing the corruption risk before engaging in business with them.
 For example, before engaging an agent, you should be comfortable that he/she will not be used as a conduit for the payment of a bribe.
 After conducting due diligence on the agent, you should refrain from engaging in business with them if the due diligence findings are not satisfactory.

-The due diligence must be conducted in accordance with the principles set out in these Guidelines and any other policies tailored to specific business/risk areas.
+Due diligence must be conducted in accordance with the principles set out in these Guidelines and ArcelorMittal's Anti-Corruption Due Diligence Procedure as well as any other procedures tailored to specific business/risk areas.